magento/devdocs/guides/v2.0/frontend-dev-guide/css-guide/css_quick_guide_approach.md

 </pre>
 </li>

-It is important to remember, that your <code>_theme.less</code> overrides the parent <code>_theme.less</code>.
+It is important to remember that your <code>_theme.less</code> overrides the parent <code>_theme.less</code>.

 <li>Copy all variables you need from the parent <code>_theme.less</code>, including those which will not be changed.
 For example if your theme inherits from Blank, the <code>_theme.less</code> you should copy from is located at <code>app/design/frontend/Magento/balnk/web/css/source/_theme.less</code></li>
 <li>Make the necessary changes.</li>
 </ol>

-The drawback of this approach is that you will need to monitor and manually update your files in case the parent's <code>_theme.less</code> is updated.
+The drawback of this approach is that you need to monitor and manually update your files whenever the parent's <code>_theme.less</code> is updated.

 <h2 id="structured_changes">Adding structured changes</h2>